plutus-terminal/plutus-terminal/README.md

 ## ⚠️  Disclaimer

-Plutus Terminal is in **alpha** version and not ready for production use.
+Plutus Terminal is in i**alpha** version and not ready for production use.
 It trades on the Perpetuals DEX using real money.
 Do not risk money you cannot afford to lose.

 **PLUTUS TERMINAL IS PROVIDED "AS IS".
-USE THE SOFTWARE AT YOUR OWN RISK.** The authors and all affiliates assume no responsibility for your trading results.
+USE THE SOFTWARE AT YOUR OWN RISK**.
+The authors and all affiliates assume no responsibility for your trading results or any other consequences arising from the use of this tool.
 The entire risk as to the quality and performance of the program is with you.
 Should the program prove defective, you assume the cost of all necessary servicing, repair, or correction.

+By using Plutus Terminal, you acknowledge and agree that:o

+* You understand the risks involved in trading cryptocurrencies.
+* You will not hold the authors or affiliates liable for any financial losses, data breaches, or other damages.
-Everyone is encouraged to read and understand the source code before using it.
+* You have read and understood the source code before using the tool.
-Positions opened with Plutus Terminal will automatically use our referral codes when possible.
+* Positions opened with Plutus Terminal will automatically use our referral codes when possible.

+Plutus Terminal is for educational and informational purposes only and does not constitute financial advice.

 ## 🛠️  Installation